Dheatly23/godot-wasm/README.md

   **NOTE:** In-memory filesystem is currently disabled due to dependency problems.
   It will be enabled in the future if possible.

+* Optional support for component model and WASI 0.2

 ## Building
 To build the addon:
 1. Clone this repository